haymizrachi/haymizrachi.github.io/_posts/2024-11-24-stored-xss-takeover.md

 <br />
 Since we're operating within the same domain origin, no any Same-origin policy violations occur in this scenario, enabling us to modify, delete, and alter client data, including resetting their personal passwords 😈

-No phishing campaign or account referrals to my XSS page were needed since the comment page is publicly accessible to everyone!
+And the jackpot is that <ins>no phishing campaign or any account referrals</ins> to my XSS page were needed since the comment page is publicly accessible to everyone!

 ### Conclusion